adonisjs/attachment-lite/README.md

 A simple, opinionated package to convert any column on your Lucid model to an attachment data type.

+Attachment lite allows you to store a reference of user uploaded files within the database.
+It does not require any additional database tables and stores the file metadata as JSON within the same column.

 ## How it works?
 The `attachment-lite` package is **an alternative to the media library approach**.
 I believe media libraries are great when creating a CMS that wants a central place to keep all the images/documents.